timrid/construct-editor/README.md

     - FlagsEnum values
     - DateTime values
 - undo/redo in HexEditor and in ConstructEditor
-- extensible for custom adapters
+- extensible for custom constructs

 ## Installation
 The preferred way to installation is via PyPI: